strictphp/http-clients/src/Laravel/readme.md

 ### Registering the ServiceProvider

-First, register the service provider:
+Use the following class if auto-discovery is disabled

 ```php
 'providers' => [